Dear readers of ADxS.org, please forgive the disruption.

 • Dehydroepiandrosterone (DHEA).

-Estrogens, like progestins, are female sex hormones.
-Estrogens are C-18 steroid hormones.
-They are synthesized in a cycle-dependent manner in the cells of the ovarian follicle.
+Like gestagens, oestrogens are female sex hormones.
+Oestrogens are C-18 steroid hormones.
+They are synthesized in the cells of the ovarian follicles in a cycle-dependent manner.

 There are four natural estrogens: